Islamic Government: Providing justice

-Khomeini believed that the need for governance of the faqih was obvious to good Muslims.
-That "anyone who has some general awareness of the beliefs and ordinances of Islam" would "unhesitatingly give his assent to the principle of the governance of the faqih as soon as he encounters it," because the principle has "little need of demonstration, for anyone who has some general awareness of the beliefs and ordinances of Islam ...."
+Khomeini believed that the need for governance of the faqih has "little need of demonstration, and is obvious" to good Muslims.
+"Anyone" with "some general awareness" of the beliefs and ordinances of Islam would "unhesitatingly give his assent" to the principle of the governance of the faqih "as soon as he encounters it."

-Nonetheless he sets out several reasons why Islamic government is necessary:
+Nonetheless he provides several reasons why Islamic government is necessary: